adominguez17/BA-002-Enterprise-Records-Management-Compliance-System/README.md

 ---

-## Decision 2 — Organize Records by Operational Month
+## Decision 2 — Design for Operational Simplicity

 Rather than maintaining a single continuously growing worksheet, the records management platform was organized into individual monthly operational databases.